Copper and Kryptopyrrole Details For Treatment Failure

 The collaboration with renowned (late) Carl C. Pfeiffer, MD, Ph.D., a pioneer in the field of nutritional research therapy, led Dr. Walsh to the development of individualized nutrient protocols to normalize body chemistry and brain chemistry.
 Dr. Walsh went on to study more than 30,000 patients with mental disorders acquiring a unique database of more than 3 million chemical assays during his clinical and research work.

 N.B.
 Dr. Walsh has conducted chemical analysis of more than 25 serial killers and mass murderers, including Charles Manson, Richard Speck, James Oliver Huberty, Patrick Sherrill and Arthur Shawcross.
 He has assisted medical examiners, coroners, Scotland Yard, and the FBI in these forensics studies.
 He has designed nutritional programs for Olympic athletes, NBA players, major league baseball players, a heavyweight boxing champion, PGA and LPGA golfers, and others.
-You don’t have to be a mass murderer
+You don’t have to be a mass murderer to manifest an imbalance with brain chemistry.

 Repeated Irrational Behaviors: You don’t have to be a mass murderer to benefit from these improved data points.
 Our frequent clinical indication: repeated failure with multiple hospitalizations and a shotgun array of atypical antipsychotics for “Bipolar Disorder.”